-Samphire was possibly the first food I discovered that I could forage for locally in New Zealand.
-A local chef was using it on his menu and getting press for having foraged for it himself.
+Samphire like wild garlic is one of those foraged foods that has found its way onto plates in restaurants across the UK.
+A local chef ( in New Zealand) was using it on his menu and receiving press for having foraged for it himself.
 He refused to divulge exactly where he’d found it.
 Intrigued, it set me on a personal mission to see if I could find it for myself.
 It turns out, once you know where it prefers to grow, you can’t help but find it in abundance.
 Samphire is the perfect side to highlight the taste of the sea with Chickpea and Potato Seacakes.

-This salty little seaside succulent is traditionally paired with fish (which I have an allergy to), so I challenged myself to find another way to use it.
+This salty little seaside succulent is traditionally paired with fish, so I challenged myself to find another way to use it.
 I wanted to keep a focus on the sense and taste of the sea.

 Taste of the Seacakes